diyasatyawali/circleUP/README.md

 ## 👋 Introduction

-Hi, I’m Diya Satyawali and I’m excited to introduce *CircleUp, a social networking web app designed to help people connect based on shared **goals, **interests, and **location* — all while maintaining *initial anonymity*.
+Hi, I’m Diya Satyawali and I’m excited to introduce **CircleUp**, a social networking web app designed to help people connect based on shared *goals*, *interests*, and *location* — all while maintaining *initial anonymity*.

 CircleUp isn't a dating app.
 It's a platform for building *meaningful, interest-based friendships*, especially for:
 - Students or professionals new to a city